symlex/symlex/README.md

 Configuration
 -------------
-YAML files located in `app/config/` configure the entire system via dependecy injection:
+YAML files located in `app/config/` configure the entire system via dependecy injection.
+The filename matches the application's environment name:
-- `app/config/web.yml` is used to configure Web (HTTP) applications (bootstrapped in web/app.php)
+- `app/config/web.yml` configures Web (HTTP) applications bootstrapped in `web/app.php`
-- `app/config/console.yml` is used to configure command-line applications (bootstrapped in app/console)
+- `app/config/console.yml` configures command-line applications bootstrapped in `app/console`

 These files are in the same format you know from Symfony 2.
-In addition to the regular services, they also contain the actual application as a service ("app").
+In addition to the regular services, they also contain the actual application as a service ("app"):

+    services:
+        app:
+            class: Silex\Application

 This provides a uniform approach for bootstrapping Web and command-line applications with the same kernel.

 *Note: If debug mode is turned off, the dependency injection container is cached in var/cache/.
-You have to delete the cache after updating the configuration.*
+You have to delete all cache files after updating the configuration.
+To disable caching completely, add `container.cache: false` to  `app/config/parameters.yml`*

 Bootstrapping
 -------------